orenamema/MedievalAvatars/README.md

 # Instructions of use

 As a New User, first begin by creating a username and password.
 Both are needed to create and save any characters.
 Once made, login and make your way to the Create page (if not already there upon login).
-Here you will see a black bar along the top of the screen displaying various Social Classes of the middle ages such as Royal, Peasantry, etc. To read about each social class, there is a black round button on the bottom left of the screen.
+Here you will see a black bar along the top of the screen displaying various Social Classes of the middle ages such as Royal, Peasantry, etc. To read about each social class, there is a black round button on the bottom right of the screen.
 Simply hovering over it and selecting the matching Social Class will display some general info about each (some more detailed than others).

 When selecting different Social Classes, you'll notice that a carousel of images will also change, displaying different character types, each representing a different Career of that particular Social Class.
 For example: within the Royal class you'll find a King and Queen.
 Within the Peasantry Class you'll find Farmers and Hunters.
 The center image represents the current selected Career.
 To create this into a Character (aka Avatar), follow these simple steps:
     1) create a name